I am a Guest from Ukraine

 We have produced a guidance video with the assistance of Bogdana, a Ukrainian guest in the East Cambs district.
 The video sets out some helpful tasks for Ukrainian guests to do during the first week in the UK, such as setting up a bank account, registering with a GP surgery, applying for school placements and getting a UK SIM card.
-Please watch video here.
+Please watch video here (external link).

-The intention of the video is to help guests feel welcomed, with this in mind we chose to create the video with a guest speaking in Ukrainian for non-Ukrainian speaking persons we have created this PDF of what is being discussed during the video.
+The intention of the video is to help guests feel welcomed, with this in mind we chose to create the video with a guest speaking in Ukrainian for non-Ukrainian speaking persons we have created this document of what is being discussed during the video (PDF).

 How Are You East Cambs

-Visit the How Are You (HAY) website to access information on support and activities available in the East Cambs district to help you to start making a life in the UK.
+Visit the How Are You (HAY) website (external link) to access information on support and activities available in the East Cambs district to help you to start making a life in the UK.

 Each Thursday between 10am-1pm a Community Hub is held at the Lighthouse Centre, 13 Lynn Road, Ely CB7 4EG.
 A warm welcome and friendly atmosphere for hosts and guests to meet and socialise, with a free play area and activities for the children, along with refreshments for all attending.
 This is an opportunity to meet organisations and to discuss any queries you may have regarding schools, benefits, healthcare, employment and housing.
 Free to attend, this is a friendly and safe environment to seek support and advice.